 The reason behind why the individual is seeking out one of Michigan's residential drug treatment programs is not nearly as important as the addict's attitude towards the treatment.
 If the addict is only there because of an intervention or legal reasons and does not truly believe that they have a problem, then there is a really good chance that the addict will start using again as soon as they are released from the program.

 It does not matter if the addict wants to be in the residential program or not.
 Nor does it matter if the addict thinks that they have a problem.
 While the addict is enrolled in one of Michigan's drug rehabilitation programs, they will not be using drugs.
 The program is set up so that not only does the addict not have access to any drugs while they are there, but they will also not be able to have much contact with the outside world at all.

 If the addict is serious about conquering their drug addiction once and for all, they are going to have to enroll themselves in an outpatient program once they have been released from the residential program.
 The outpatient program will pick up where the residential one left off.

-The list can be incomplete so please do not hesitate to contact one of our counselors at 1-800-304-2219.
+Here is a list of the different drug treatment programs in Michigan.
+The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.